apiaryio/apiary-client/README.md

 Options:
   [--browser=BROWSER]        # Show API documentation in specified browser (full command is needed - e.g. `--browser='open -a safari'` in case of osx)
   [--output=FILE]            # Write generated HTML into specified file [--path=PATH]              # Specify path to API Description Document.
-When given a directory, it will look for apiary.apib or swagger.yaml file
+When given a directory, it will look for `apiary.apib` and `swagger.yaml` file
   [--json], [--no-json]      # Specify that Swagger API Description Document is in json format.
 Document will be converted to yaml before processing
   [--api-host=HOST]          # Specify apiary host
   [--server], [--no-server]  # Start standalone web server on port 8080